Queen Creek, Arizona

 Is it a good time to buy in Queen Creek?+

-Based on current ARMLS data, the Queen Creek market is currently balanced, with homes averaging 35 days on market.
-Price appreciation has been running at roughly 4 to 7 percent year-over-year.
+The Queen Creek market currently reads as a seller market, with homes averaging 86 days on market (as of July 2026).
 Well-prepared buyers can find good opportunities, particularly for homes that have been on market for 30-plus days or in areas where new construction is adding inventory.

 How fast are homes selling in Queen Creek?+

-In Queen Creek, the average days on market is currently 35 days.
+In Queen Creek, the average days on market is currently 86 days (as of July 2026).
 Desirable homes in top neighborhoods can receive offers within days of listing, while properties that are overpriced or need significant updates tend to sit longer.
 The spring selling season (February through May) is typically the most competitive period in the Queen Creek market.

 What are the hidden costs of buying in Queen Creek?+